 What’s the difference between mental health and mental illness?
 Many people confuse mental health with mental illness, but they’re actually two different things.
-Mental health is more than just no mental illness.
+Mental health is more than just not having a mental illness.
 Let’s face it, life isn’t perfect for anyone, and good mental health comes from knowing that we can cope with whatever life sends our way.
-Mental health is about the quality of our life and being able to find balance between the many parts of our lives – family, school, social life, relationships, activities, spiritual beliefs, and so on.
+Mental health is about the quality of our life and being able to find a balance between the many parts of our lives – family, school, social life, relationships, activities, spiritual beliefs, and so on.

 It’s almost impossible to have perfect mental health.
 Life is full of ups and downs, and everyone will face difficult and stressful situations.
 The cool thing is that we can all work at improving our mental health in the same way that we can change and improve our physical health.
-By developing strong relationships with people that can support us, and learning more healthy coping skills we can build good mental health one step at a time.
+By developing strong relationships with people that can support us and learning more healthy coping skills, we can build good mental health one step at a time.
 For more info, check out the Coping section at the end of this section.

 Being mentally well can also help prevent mental illness which can start to show up in the teen years or younger.
 To read more about mental illness, suicide, and how to cope with the struggles of everyday life, check out the other sections below.

 Mental health is part of our overall health, everyone has it and it changes throughout our lives.
 Mental health is about:

 - How you cope with the ups and downs of everyday life

 - How you feel about yourself and your life

 - How you see yourself and your future